kasunthamadushanka/Telegraph/README.md

 #### Requirements

-[BOT FATHER✅](https://t.me/botfather) and create your bot and get Token from there.
+Start [@botfather](https://t.me/botfather) and create your bot and get Token from there.

 #### One Click deploy